-One of the most important aspects of this metric is for Accounts Payable to receive invoices in a timely manner.
-If this does not occur it is difficult for AP to achieve their ultimate goal of paying 100% of all invoices within 45 days of the invoice date.
-Future outreach and training sessions will encourage departments to use the new NonPO module, ProCard or eProcurement wherever possible.
-We encourage departments to submit their invoices to AP on a more timely basis when no eProcurement option exists.
+AP is currently handling the workload by having designated days where everyone focuses on processing invoices and set aside other work.
+We have hired temporary help while we continue to move transactions into future eProcurement modules.
+Future outreach and training sessions will encourage departments to use the new Non PO module, ProCard or eProcurement wherever possible.
+We encourage departments to submit their invoices to AP on a timelier basis when no eProcurement option exists.